DBraun/ChucKDesigner/README.md

 ### ChucK

+ChucKDesigner is currently being built for ChucK 1.5.1.9 and for TouchDesigner 2023 builds (which use Python *3.11*).
+If you need to support something else, please check out earlier [releases](https://github.com/DBraun/ChucKDesigner/releases) or commits of this repository.

 [Downloading ChucK](https://chuck.stanford.edu/release/) is optional but highly encouraged!
 Use miniAudicle and the examples that come with the installation to learn ChucK.
 More educational resources are available from the [ChucK homepage](https://chuck.stanford.edu/).
 ChucKDesigner is very similar to [Chunity](https://chuck.stanford.edu/chunity/) (the integration of ChucK with Unity), so you are also encouraged to learn about [Chunity](https://github.com/ccrma/chunity/)!

 ### Windows